stashapp/stash/ui/v2.5/src/docs/en/Tasks.md

 # Generated Content

 The scanning function automatically generates a screenshot of each scene.
 The generated content provides the following:
-* video or image previews that are played when mousing over the scene card
+* Video or image previews that are played when mousing over the scene card
+* Perceptual hashes - helps match against StashDB, and feeds the duplicate finder
-* sprites (scene stills for parts of each scene) that are shown in the scene scrubber
+* Sprites (scene stills for parts of each scene) that are shown in the scene scrubber
-* marker video previews that are shown in the markers page
+* Marker video previews that are shown in the markers page
-* transcoded versions of scenes.
+* Transcoded versions of scenes.
 See below
-* image thumbnails of galleries
+* Image thumbnails of galleries

 ## Transcodes